rht-labs/enablement-docs/exercises/2-attack-of-the-pipelines/README.md

 5. Finally; add the trigger for the next job in the pipeline.
 Add a post-build action from the dropdown called `Trigger parameterized build on other projects`.
     * Set the project to build to be `dev-todolist-fe-deploy`
     * Set the condition to be `Stable`.
-    * Click Add Parameters dropdown and select Current build parameters.
-This will pass the ${BUILD_TAG} to the downstream job which we will create next.
+    * Click Add Parameters dropdown and select `Current build parameters`.
+This will pass the `${BUILD_TAG}` to the downstream job which we will create next.
 ![downstream-trigger-deploy](../images/exercise2/downstream-trigger-deploy.png)

 5. Hit save!
 That's our *bake* phase done!
 Finally; on to our *deploy*